 Creating a clean, detailed outline is the lynchpin of your blog’s blueprint!

-It’s your outline that will keep you from rambling on one point and neglect others.
+It’s your outline that will keep you from rambling on one point and neglecting others.
 It’s your outline that will prevent you from stopping halfway through, unsure of what to write next.
 It’s your outline that will help you flesh out your content, even before you write the first word.

 Once you have it, get writing.